danascheider/skyrim_inventory_management/docs/in_game_items/in-game-items.md

 Non-canonical in-game items represent individual item instances.
 For the purpose of inventory lists, they can also represent sets of items with identical characteristics whose quantities are then implied by the `quantity` field on the inventory item.
 (Note that, at this writing, inventory list functionality is not yet fully implemented.)

+## Inheritance

+With the exception of `Potion` and `Property`, which have unique considerations, and join models, all other in-game item models inherit from `InGameItem`, an abstract superclass that provides all the common functionality below.
+Four models - `Armor`, `ClothingItem`, `JewelryItem`, and `Weapon` - also inherit from `EnchantedInGameItem`, an abstract subclass of `InGameItem` that handles logic around adding, removing, an matching on enchantments.

 ## Common Characteristics

 ### Matching with Canonical Models